6 Things Your Eye Color Might Reveal About Your Health and Personality

 Dark eyes: Lower melanoma risk

 Dark-colored irises might indicate you have a lower risk of skin cancer.
 In a study published in Cancer Epidemiology, Biomarkers & Prevention, researchers took DNA samples and gathered sun exposure data from nearly 500 white children, ages 6 to 10, for four years.
 Children with the blue-eye gene were more likely to develop moles compared to children without the gene.
-(The number of moles people develop during childhood can predict risk of melanoma in adulthood.)
+(The number of moles people develop during childhood can predict the risk of melanoma in adulthood.)
 Other research has found that people with blue or green eyes are at greater risk of melanomas of the eye, likely because they have less light-absorbing pigment to shield the eyes from sun damage.
-But no matter what color your eye pigment, it’s always a good idea to protect your eyes with large sunglasses or UV-absorbent contact lenses, says Quinn.
+But no matter what your eye color meaning may infer, it’s always a good idea to protect your eyes with large sunglasses or UV-absorbent contact lenses, says Quinn.
+Here are more shocking diseases that eye doctors find first.

 Light eyes: More competitive